getgrav/grav-learn/pages/03.themes/01.theme-basics/docs.md

     category: docs
 ---

 Themes in Grav are quite simple, and very flexible because they are built with the powerful [Twig Templating engine](https://twig.sensiolabs.org/).
+Every theme is created with a combination of twig files (a mixture of twig-like PHP code and HTML), called templates, and CSS.
 We typically use [Sass CSS Extension](http://sass-lang.com) to generate our CSS files, but there is nothing stopping you from using [Less](http://lesscss.org/), or even regular CSS.
 It simply comes down to your own personal preferences.

 ## Content Pages & Twig Templates